reframejs/reframe/docs/usage-manual.template.md

    (In other words, the browser discards the current DOM and builds a new DOM upon the new page's HTML.)
  - *pushState-navigation*
    <br/>
-   When clicking a link, the URL is changed by a `history.pushState()` call and the DOM is manipulated (instead of loading the new page's HTML).
+   When clicking a link, the URL is changed by `history.pushState()` and the DOM is manipulated (instead of loading the new page's HTML).

 Reframe does HTML-navigation for pages defined with page configs and you can use React Router's components to have pushState-navigation.